martinrebane/robotnet/README.md

 ## Our problem

 Hospital porters deliver medicine and goods to many wards in a large hospital.
 This puts them into a risk of catching or carrying viruses and bacteria.
-Hence there is a need for excessive PPE (personal protective equipment) which takes time, slows down delieveries, reduces the amount of delieveris per person, and still holds the risk of infection.
+Hence they use excessive PPE (personal protective equipment) which takes time, slows down deliveries, reduces the amount of deliveris per person, and still holds the risk of infection.

 ## Our solution

-Robotnet's automated hospital robots are part of our larger hospital indoor logistic solution.
-We automate robots, lifts and doors such that automatic deliveries are fast, safe and sustainable in large hospital buildings.
+RobotNet's automated hospital robots are part of our larger hospital indoor logistic solution.
+We automate robots, lifts and doors such that automated deliveries are fast, safe and sustainable in a large hospital.

 ## Our technology

 We are using state of the art 3D deep learning navigation algorithms combined with auxiliary safety algorithms to ensure safe operation.
+We build our own hardware.
+All robots are built in the UK and the EU.

 ## Our robot platform

-The core of our solution is our robot platform which is able to safely carry 500 kg goods.
+The core of our solution is our robot platform which is able to safely carry 500 kg of goods.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sohkfSJNnZ8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>